hilmi-yilmaz/libft/README.md

 A lot of functions are not part of the C Standard Library.
 These functions do the following:

-Markup : * ft_substr:  Allocates (with malloc(3)) and returns a substring from the string ’s’.
+* ft_substr:  Allocates (with malloc(3)) and returns a substring from the string ’s’.
 The substring begins at index ’start’ and is of maximum size ’len’.
 * ft_strjoin: